MWIR (Mid-Wave Infrared) Cooled Thermal Imaging Surveillance Cameras Longer Range than LWIR Uncooled

 Cooled thermal refers to a thermal camera that utilizes an integrated cryogenic cooler.
 Since thermal cameras work by detecting radiated heat, any extra heat in the camera increases unwanted background noise in the image.
 The cryocooler chills the thermal image core to temperatures as low as -196°C (-321°F), which increases the sensitivity and accuracy of the thermal image, dramatically increasing both range and performance.

-A Medium-wave infrared (MWIR) surviellince camera is IR camera that is sensitive to thermal engery (Heat) between 3 to 5 micrometer (3-5μm 3,000-5000nm.
-Most MWIR camera are cooled thermal which means they have an integrated cryogenic cooler that dramticly increases the sensitivity of the camera by cooling them down to as low as 77° Kelvin (-196°C or -321°F).
-Cooled Thermal cameras see longer range than uncooled cameras as their greater sensitivity allows for bigger less efficent lens than LWIR cameras.
-Infiniti's 85~1400mm cooled thermal caemras provide up to 55km for vehicle detection based on DRI miltiary standards making them the best choice for long range night vision.
-One drawback is MWIR cooled thermal caemras are higher cost than standard uncooled LWIR cameras.
+A Medium-wave infrared (MWIR) surveillance camera is IR camera that is sensitive to thermal energy (Heat) between 3 to 5 micrometer (3-5μm 3,000-5000nm.
+Most MWIR camera are cooled thermal which means they have an integrated cryogenic cooler that dramatically increases the sensitivity of the camera by cooling them down to as low as 77° Kelvin (-196°C or -321°F).
+Cooled Thermal cameras see longer range than uncooled cameras as their greater sensitivity allows for bigger less efficient (higher F-stop) lens than LWIR uncooled cameras.
+Infiniti's 85~1400mm cooled thermal cameras provide up to 55km for vehicle detection based on DRI military standards making them the best choice for long range night vision.
+One drawback is MWIR cooled thermal cameras are higher cost than standard uncooled LWIR cameras.
 Infiniti offers both MWIR Cooled and LWIR Uncooled infrared modules in 640x512 1024x720 1280x1024, 1920x1080up to 5MP.
-We sell as open frame modules (lens and sensor attached) or as complete integrated PTZ cameras with Visible and SWIR sensors for ultra long range imaging and threat detection even in complete darkness.
+We sell as open frame modules (lens and sensor attached) or as complete integrated PTZ cameras with Visible and SWIR sensors for ultra long-range imaging and threat detection even in complete darkness.

 For more information about thermal infrared imaging for night vision and surveillance see our Thermal Imaging Explained page.